araa47/Flask-API-for-Authentication/Readme.md

 ### Scaling

 There are multiple ways to approach this problem.
 This whole project could be run in a docker container, running multiple instances of the flask server connected to the same database through a load balancing server.
 This would make scaling up and down easy but still would require some modifcations.
 For even simpler scaling, this could be run using gunicorn on Heroku allowing you to simply scale the project by inceeasing the number of instances.
 However this may be slightly more pricey.

+## Future Updates

+1) Remove unecessary API endpoints
+2) Create a new table for genetics and policy number
+3) Create custom methods to modify these genetics and policy that are only available for admins
+4) Work on a better User Interface and handle some more checks in the front-end
+5) Instead of using the url to trasnfer the jwt-token between pages, use a different method that does not give away the jwt-token in the URL (maybe localstorage)
+6) Add captcha, remember me on login page
+7) Imporve API by limiting acess if more than 3 failed consecutive login attempts are made
+8) Add some regex to ensure password is strong, and also add minimum characters to make it more secure
+9) Enable SSL encryption on the server